esi-neuroscience/acme/README.md

 ```

 ### Advanced Use
-Allocate custom `client` object and re-cycle it for several computations
+Allocate custom `client` object and recycle it for several computations
 ```python
 import numpy as np
 from acme import ParallelMap, esi_cluster_setup